Dutch Catholic Church abused 'tens of thousands': inquiry

-Based on an examination of Church archives, Deetman said that the problem of sexual abuse had been "on the agenda of episcopal meetings" since the 1940s.
+Based on an examination of Church archives, the commission chairman Deetman said that the problem of sexual abuse had been "on the agenda of episcopal meetings" since the 1940s.

 "The Dutch Catholic Church knew what was happening and tried to resolve the problem," but the appropriate actions were never taken, Deetman told a press conference in The Hague.

 A taboo on discussing sexuality in society until the 1960s and the Catholic Church's "closed" administrative structure were in part responsible for religious authorities' passive response to the problem, the commission said.